obsidian-tasks-group/obsidian-tasks/docsv2/reference/status-collections/index.md

 - Themes are very opinionated about lots of aspects of presenting your markdown.
 - CSS Snippets can generally be used with a wide variety of Themes, so they keep your options a lot more open.

-The very widely used [SlRvb’s Alternate Checkboxes]({{ site.baseurl }}{% link reference/status-collections/slrvb-alternate-checkboxes-snippet.md %}) snippet is excellent, and we recommend starting with that.
+The very widely used [[reference/status-collections/slrvb-alternate-checkboxes-snippet|SlRvb’s Alternate Checkboxes]] snippet is excellent, and we recommend starting with that.

 However, you can also browse through the pages in this section, to see the other options that Tasks is aware of.